gflohr/qgoda-site/en/docs/translation-workflow.md

 ### Creating the PO Template (`.pot`) File

-The master translation catalog is stored as a so-called PO template file under `_po/TEXTDOMAIN.pt`, where `TEXTDOMAIN` is the textdomain you have configured in the configuration variable `C:po.textdomain`.
+The main translation catalog is stored as a so-called PO template file under `_po/TEXTDOMAIN.pt`, where `TEXTDOMAIN` is the textdomain you have configured in the configuration variable `C:po.textdomain`.